Mie resonances in optical trapping: Their role in kinematics and back-action: Methods

-we postulate the incident and scattering events are \emph{independent and identically distributed}, i.e. angularly uncorrelated.
+where this factorization represents a product form of the joint angular distribution of incident and scattered momentum directions in the far-field.
+Within this representation, angular correlations associated with the coherent field structure are not retained, so the incident and scattered angular variables are treated as effectively uncorrelated.
+Residual deviations arising from the omission of near-field contributions are quantified below and discussed in detail in the SM~\cite{SuppMat} and do not affect the conclusions of this work.
 Assuming $\mathbb{P}_{\rm in}\propto \delta(\theta_{\rm in}) \delta(\phi_{\rm in})$ in Eq.~\eqref{eq:DeltaK2}, we reproduce the canonical convention in Eq.~\eqref{eq:oldDeltaK2} for the case of the incident plane wave, see, e.g.,~\cite{Seberson2020} and the supplementary to~\cite{Jain2016}.